RPGHacker/asar/README.md

 - sfxrom: Tells Asar to use the SuperFX mapper.
 - exlorom: Implements the ExLoROM mapper.
 - exhirom: Implements the ExHiROM mapper.
-- @asar: Demands a minimum version of Asar for assembling the patch.
-Since Asar is constantly evolving, this is a way to tell the user why the patch breaks.
 - @include, @includefrom: Tells that an asm file may not be assembled directly, but must be included from another file. @includefrom tells which file it's supposed to be included from, though it doesn't verify that it really is included from this file.
 It's just a sanity check.
-- ;@xkas: Enters xkas emulation mode.
 - struct/endstruct: used to define a struct, which are basically just a convenient and easier-to-read way of accessing tables.
 The code for this was written by p4plus2 and I really can't explain it well, so just take a look at src/tests/structs.asm for usage examples.